Arithmetic Circuits for ZK

 Examples of Arithmetic circuits

 In our first example, we redo our 3-coloring problem for Australia.
-In the second, we use an arithmetic circuit to prove a list is sorted.
+In the second, we demonstrate how to use an arithmetic circuit to prove that a list is sorted.

 Example 1: Modeling 3-coloring with an Arithmetic Circuit